Conditions Spinal stenosis

-If the spinal canal is narrowed, resulting in pressure on the spinal cord, nerve roots and blood vessels, pain, impaired sensation or paralysis usually ensue.
-The symptoms can often be relieved with physiotherapy and medication.
-Surgery may be an option in some cases.
+If the spinal canal is constricted, pressure is placed on the spinal cord, nerve roots or blood vessels.
+This can cause pain, numbness or paralysis.
+The symptoms can often be alleviated through exercise, physiotherapy and medication.
+In some cases, surgery may be necessary.

 At a glance

-- Spinal stenosis is a narrowing of the spinal canal.
+• Spinal stenosis is a narrowing of the spinal canal.
+This contains the spinal cord and nerve roots.

-- The condition is often caused by wear and tear on the spine, with older people more prone to spinal stenosis than younger ones.
+• The condition is often caused by wear and tear on the spine, with elderly people more prone to spinal stenosis than younger people.

-- If symptoms occur, they can often be relieved with physiotherapy and anti-inflammatory painkillers or by injecting medication.
+• If symptoms occur, they can often be alleviated through exercise, physiotherapy and anti-inflammatory painkillers or by injecting medication.

-- If these measures do not suffice or there is damage to the spinal cord, surgery may be necessary.
+• If these measures do not suffice or there is damage to the spinal cord, surgery may be necessary.
+Damage to the spinal cord can be identified by nerve disorders.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.